Skip to main content

 The appropriate delivery method depends on planting density and growth stage:

-• Drip Irrigation: Recommended for flowering rooms with standard planting density (approximately 1 plant per sq ft).
-(Cannabis Grower Training Certificate | Free & Fast Course, 2026) The solution is delivered through drip lines with pressure-compensated emitters.
-Use at least two drip stakes per plant and avoid high flow rates, which may cause water to channel through the pot without saturating the media.
-(Caplan & CannaCribs, 2025)
+Recommended for flowering rooms at standard density (~1 plant per sq ft).
+Solution delivered through drip lines with pressure-compensated emitters.
+Use at least two drip stakes per plant; avoid high flow rates that cause channeling.

 Advanced Drip Irrigation: The 3-Phase Strategy